-The mandatory synoptic assessment requires learners to apply learning from across the qualification to the completion of defined vocational tasks.
-Within the assessment for Unit 2: Developing a Marketing Campaign learners will complete activities which consolidate knowledge, understanding and skills to enable them to interpret information and data to formulate a rationale and a plan for a marketing campaign.
-They will need to draw on business concepts and the wider business environment to formulate responses to the activities in the externally set task.
+The mandatory synoptic assessment requires learners to apply learning from across the qualification to the completion of a defined vocational task.
+Within the assessment for Unit 2: Developing a Marketing Campaign, learners will need to draw on business concepts and the wider business environment to formulate responses to the activities in the externally-set task.

-In delivering these units you need to encourage learners to draw on their broader learning so they will be prepared for the assessment.
+In delivering the unit you need to encourage learners to draw on their broader learning so they will be prepared for the assessment.

 Within the assessment for Unit 4: Managing an Event learners work in groups to plan and run a real event which will require them to draw on their understanding of organisation, planning, budgeting, problem solving, communication and achieving defined objectives.
+Learners complete the tasks using knowledge and understanding from their studies of the sector and apply both transferable and specialist knowledge and skills.